Minimax-Regret Sample Selection in Randomized Experiments: Case Study: A COVID-19 Vaccine Trial

 \section{Case Study: A COVID-19 Vaccine Trial}

 To further explore the implications of different group sample size allocation practices, we conduct a semi-synthetic analysis using historical data from COVID-19 vaccine development.
 Different demographic subpopulations may experience different benefits and side effects from vaccines, and so it is of interest to consider experimental design to inform vaccination recommendations for subpopulations.
-We recognize that for real-world clinical trials there are many important considerations taken into account when designing an experimental trial, and here we use this simply to help illustrate how different decision-theoretic criteria may lead to notably different group allocations.
+In real-world clinical trials, there are many important considerations beyond the ones discussed in this paper; our goal here is simply to help illustrate how different decision-theoretic criteria may lead to notably different group allocations.

-We use data from a large-scale Phase 3 randomized, placebo-controlled COVID-19 vaccine trial conducted at 99 centers across the United States \citep{baden2021efficacy}.
+We use data from a large Phase 3 randomized, placebo-controlled COVID-19 vaccine trial conducted at 99 centers across the United States \citep{baden2021efficacy}.
 To account for anticipated heterogeneity in the treatment effect across different demographic groups, the randomization is stratified into three groups: 1. $\ge18$ and $<65$ years and not at risk (for severe Covid-19); 2. $\ge18$ and $<65$ years and at risk; 3. $\ge 65$ years.
 In an effort to demonstrate how the proposed sample selection schemes can be used in practice, we explore the sample selections chosen with the three minimax sample selections given in Theorems \ref{theorem:minimax}, \ref{theorem:minimax_proportional} and \ref{theorem:minimax_egalitarian}, and compare their performances under both the worst-case incidence rates and the incidence rates reported in \citet{baden2021efficacy}.

 Motivated by the two-fold primary objective of the trial, we study a composite outcome $\Tilde{Y}_{g,i}=Y_{g,i,1}+\beta Y_{g,i,2}$, where $Y_{g,i,1}$ represents the incidence of severe COVID-19 of unit $i$ in group $g$, $Y_{g,i,2}$ represents the incidence of severe solicited adverse reaction of unit $i$ in group $g$ during the injections, and $\beta$ governs the tradeoff between the efficacy and the safety of the vaccine.\footnote{We define severe solicited adverse reactions as solicited adverse reactions with a toxicity grade for Erythema greater than or equal to 3 \citep{baden2021efficacy}.} Since the incidence rates are only reported stratified by whether age is above or below 65 years, we will consider the case where there is only treatment effect heterogeneity between people with age $\ge 18$ to $<65$ yr (group 1), and with age $\ge 65$ yr (group 2).
 According to the 2020 U.S. Census Bureau's data on age \citep{census2020age}, the estimated proportion of people aged 65 and over in the United States is nearly 17\%, which motivates our choice of weights $\alpha_1=0.83$ and $\alpha_2=0.17$.
 Throughout, we consider two different values of $\beta$, with case 1 being $\beta=0.005$ (in which case it is beneficial to assign treatment to both groups under the reported incidence rates) and case 2 being $\beta=0.025$ (in which case it is only beneficial to assign treatment to people $>=65$ years old under the reported incidence rates).